England name unchanged squad for second South Africa test

 England took a 1-0 lead in the four-match series after bowling South Africa out for 119 in their second innings, spinner Moeen Ali claiming test-best figures of 6-53 in Joe Root's first test as captain.

-(Reporting by Ed Osmond, editing by Ken Ferris)
+Reporting by Ed Osmond, editing by Ken Ferris